napaxton/fluffy-world/README.md

 # fluffy-world
-A fluffy dummy repository for learning/practiving
+A fluffy dummy experimental repository for learning/practicing

 Let's keep learning some GIT!